hectorcorrea/solr-for-newbies/tutorial.md

 3       cats and dogs
 ```

-With an inverted index we would take each of the words in the title of our books and use those words as the index key:
+With an inverted index Solr would take each of the words in the title of our books and use those words as the index key:

 ```
 KEY     DOCUMENT ID